Neyyappam

 Neyyappam is typically made of rice flour (alternatively, with semolina), jaggery, ghee-fried coconut (pieces or grated), ghee, cardamom and milk.

 It is served as a tea time snack usually in the evenings.
 Neyyappam is also served as offering in Hindu temples in Kerala.
+It is mainly main during Navaratri and Kartika Deepotsava.
 This practice has also been adopted by some sections of Christians in Kerala.

 Unni appam is a variant in which mashed ripe plantains or bananas are added to the batter and fried to result in a ball-like shape.

 Neyyappam became a topic of discussion as its name was shown on the home page of the Android N naming campaign.
 The official video of Google about naming Android N also shows a glimpse of neyyappam and Kerala tourism made a tweet about this naming campaign.

-Origins

-Neyyappam traces its origin to the southern Indian state of Kerala.